MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 ## Move to Github Environments

 Now, as a Developer, we want to try the Environments feature of Github to manage our deployments and and so we can have different secrets and reuse our pipeline configurations.
-We enable it, Realise that our Trust Policy no longer works (see above, the change in `sub`) so we update our Trust policy as describe in the [GitHub documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services#adding-the-identity-provider-to-aws)
+We enable it, realise that our Trust Policy no longer works (see above, the change in `sub`) so we update our Trust policy as described in the [GitHub documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services#adding-the-identity-provider-to-aws)

 ![Updated Trust Policy](/img/bypass-oidc-trust/updated-trust-policy.png){:lightbox="true"}